 VeriFly started as a simple app for displaying COVID-19 test results needed for travel purposes.
 It has since added the ability to store and show your proof of vaccination for specific airlines.

-Use VeriFly with American Airlines, Aer Lingus, British Airways, Iberia, and Japan Airlines to date.
+Use VeriFly with American Airlines, Aer Lingus, British Airways, Iberia, and Japan Airlines.